steveshogren/hugo-blog/content/post/anemic-domain-model.md

 structures and no encapsulated state.

 If you need or desire testability, choose data structures and small stateless functions.
-Avoid encapsulated state, put all state in data structures with all public fields.
+Avoid encapsulated state: put all state in data structures with all public fields.
+Strive to make your codebase as pure as possible.